spaciousejar/portfolio-main/README.md

 ## About Me

-Vicky Jadhav
-Web Developer
-Vicky is a Mumbai-based Web Developer with a passion for transforming complex challenges into simple, elegant design solutions.
-His work spans digital interfaces, interactive experiences, and the convergence of design and technology.
+Mumbai-based Web Developer Vicky crafts simple, elegant solutions for complex challenges, focusing on digital interfaces, interactive experiences, and design-tech convergence.

 ### Work Experience

 #### Freelancer (2023 - Present)
 Web Developer
-- Redesigned the UI/UX for the platform, resulting in a 20% increase in user engagement and 30% faster load times.
+- Redesigned UI/UX, resulting in a 20% increase in user engagement and 30% faster load times.
-- Spearheaded the integration of AI tools into design workflows, enabling designers to iterate 50% faster.
+- Integrated AI tools into design workflows, enabling 50% faster iteration.

 #### Codsoft (2022 - 2023)
 Frontend Developer-Intern
-- Developed a design system that unified the brand across multiple platforms, improving design consistency by 40%.
+- Developed a design system, improving design consistency by 40%.
-- Led a cross-functional team to launch a new product line, contributing to a 15% increase in overall company revenue.
+- Led a team to launch a new product line, contributing to a 15% increase in revenue.

 ### Studies

 #### Dbatu University
 Bachelor of Technology in Electronics and Computer Engineering.
-Build the Future
 Studied Artificial intelligence.

 ### Technical Skills